Magnificent walking country, right on the doorstep

 You are very welcome to explore our beautiful hills, but we ask you to consider the following:

-• For your own safety, you should always let someone know – e.g. in the Information Centre – before you set out on a long walk.
+• For your own safety, you should always let someone know – e.g. in the Gift Shop – before you set out on a long walk.

 • Purchase of an Ordnance Survey map is a good idea if you intend leaving the main tracks.
 All of the walks detailed on our Top 5 list are covered by OS Explorer 383 – Morvern map, which is available for purchase in the Information Centre.